What is the Wellington Region Integrated Buoy Observations (WRIBO) Programme?

 WRIBO-Kāpiti, a ‘sister’ buoy to WRIBO, was deployed near the Kāpiti Marine Reserve in November 2020 and recorded data over a three month period, providing a snapshot of the influence of the Ōtaki, Manawatu and Waikanae rivers on marine water quality along the West Coast.
-Look for the technical data report on our coastal reporting hub.

 To view and download WRIBO’s data, go to the GW environmental monitoring website and select your measurement of interest from the drop-down list.

 This displays data from the surface wave station, as well as water quality data from instruments sitting just below the surface.
 Please note that these data are in raw form and have not undergone quality control processing.